jedld/jetson-voice-assistant/README.md

 This is the hardware I used.
 Other devices are possible:

-- Vention USB soundcard for sound output
+- Vention USB soundcard for sound output (can be something else but should at least support 48000 sample rate)
-- Logitech Blue Snowball Ice for the mic
+- Logitech Blue Snowball Ice for the mic (can be something else)
+- Nvidia Jetson Orin Nano 8GB Developer Board
+- Yahboom Jetson-Cube Case (Optional - but the case and LED lights makes this prettier)

 Running in Docker
 =================

+Docker is the preferred way to run this.

+Download LLM related models from Huggingface.

+For this voice assistant OpenOrca Mistral 7B in GGUF format was used (mistral-7b-openorca.Q2_K.gguf).
+The specific model can be changed, though you have to be mindful of the model size.
+Place it under the /model directory (or wherever you mapped this location to using Docker).
+If you do change the model consider changing the prompting as well in the format_mistral_orca function.

 Building...